surface-dot-dev/postgres/ui/README.md

 type PostgresDataTableProps = PostgresDataTableQueryProps | PostgresDataTableStaticProps;

 /**
- * Props for a PostgresDataTable component that dynamically loads data via a query */ type PostgresDataTableQueryProps = {
+ * Props for a PostgresDataTable component that loads data
-  /**
+ * via a query (i.e. "query" mode)
-   * Specifies this table will load data via a query */
+ */
-  mode: 'query';
+type PostgresDataTableQueryProps = {
   /**
    * The name of the Postgres Data Source to query
    */